1X14720f130x/Lethal-Company-ESP/README.md

 # How to use

-Download a mono-injector like [MonoJabber](https://github.com/AWilliams17/MonoJabber)
+1. Download a mono-injector like [MonoJabber](https://github.com/AWilliams17/MonoJabber)

-1. Open the game
+2. Open the game
-2. you can inject using `.\MonoJabber.exe "Lethal Company.exe" "<fullPath>\LC_Internal.dll" "LC_Internal" "Loader" "Load"`
+3. you can inject using `.\MonoJabber.exe "Lethal Company.exe" "<fullPath>\LC_Internal.dll" "LC_Internal" "Loader" "Load"`
-3. Press `insert` to show the menu or `end` to unload the cheat.
+4. Press `insert` to show the menu or `end` to unload the cheat.

 # Info

 - Namespace : `LC_Internal`
 - Class : `Loader`
 - Method : `Load`

+If possible play in **windowed mode using a small resolution**, the ESP will look better !!

 # Credits